WHAT CAUSES AUTISM?

 "Gut disease with inflammation is becoming increasingly evident in autism.
 Widespread inflammatory changes with poor intestinal digestive enzyme activity, abnormal intestinal permeability, and malabsorption have been reported in various autistic subgroups.
 Ethyl mercury as a vaccine preservative (thimersol) may also inflict gut injury."
 From the July, 2001 issue of Environmental Health Perspectives (Mercury and Autistic Gut Disease)

 I'm really not sure.
-But as the rest of the world continues to research this topic (and people continue to say that their child was normal until they got their shots), this information will become increasingly difficult for the FDA to suppress.
+But as the rest of the world continues to research this topic (and people continue to say that their child was normal until they got their shots), this information is becoming increasingly difficult for the FDA to suppress.
 Let's get to that spot where the rubber meets the road.
 What can you as the parent of an Autistic child do to help heal a Gut messed up by who-knows-what?
 Plenty --- and most of it is not rocket science.
 HERE is the link.
 One more thing; I would never suggest you do anything without first getting the express written consent of your doctor.

 Although you might not agree with everything on my site, my desire is that it not only provokes you to think, but that it ultimately leads to a healthier lifestyle for both you and your family.
 If you are finding yourself spending more time on our site than you intended, why not share the wealth by liking us on FACEBOOK.